smikhalevski/doubter/README.md

 A check callback receives the shape output value and must return a partial issue or an array of partial issues if the value is invalid.

-> **Note**&ensp;Check callbacks can safely throw a `ValidationError` to notify Doubter that parsing issues occurred.
+> **Note**&ensp;Check callbacks can throw a [`ValidationError`](#validation-errors) to notify Doubter that parsing
-> While this has the same effect as returning an array of issues, it is recommended to throw a `ValidationError` as the
+> issues occurred.
+While this has the same effect as returning an array of issues, it is recommended to throw a
-> last resort since catching errors has a high performance penalty.
+> `ValidationError` as the last resort since catching errors has a high performance penalty.

 If value is valid, a check callback must return `null` or `undefined`.